patrickbucher/read-think-write/content/intelligence-and-new-ideas.md

 > Einstein wasn't just smart, but had important new ideas.
 Intelligence isn't
 > enough for high achievements.
 Discovering new ideas is more desirable than
 > being smart.
 The idea that intelligence is the most important quality is an
 > illusion fed to us since childhood.
-Having new ideas is historically less
+Having new ideas was historically less
 > important than winning in conversation thanks to superior intelligence.
 What
 > additional qualities are required for having new ideas?
 Unlike intelligence,
 > many of those qualities can be cultivated.
 Once you accept that intelligence